 Talk to A Loan Officer Before You Buy!

 It's true; loan officers are salespeople trying to sell you a product, and many people are afraid of pushy sales pitches before they are ready to apply.
 However, your loan officer is probably the most significant source of information and advice you will find – other than this blog, of course!
 Loan officers are familiar with the entire loan process from beginning to end.
 They can give you an idea of how it works, the products that would be best suited for you, and what you need to do to get ready to shop for homes.

 Get Pre-Qualified OR Pre-Approved

-The differences between pre-qualification and pre-approval vary based on what lender or realtor you talk to.
+The differences between prequalification and preapproval vary based on the lender or realtor.
 Many real estate agents will advise their clients to get pre-qualified or pre-approved by a lender before they go home shopping.
-Pre-qualification is generally the first part of the process, and it is a quick review of your financial situation.
-However, pre-approval is where a lender takes a deeper look into your financials and may have you fill out an actual application.
+Prequalification is generally the first part of the process, and it is a quick review of your financial situation.
+However, preapproval is where a lender takes a deeper look into your financials and may have you fill out an actual application.
 The most important thing to understand about getting a prequalification or preapproval letter is that it is not a guarantee that your loan will close.
 Still, it is a good idea to start the process before you start making offers on homes.

 Make Sure You Talk to More Than One Lender

-Every lender is different, so it is important to talk with more than just the first one you meet.
+Every lender is different, so talking with more than just the first one you meet is essential.
 Even if you get pre-approved by one lender, you can still choose to apply with others.
 Buying a home is an expensive endeavor, so it pays to shop around!